section 5.4 companion and outline

 void *(*start_routine) (void *),

-where the four input arguments are
+void *arg);where the four input arguments are

-The fourth argument is a pointer
+The fourth argument is a pointer to

 the same thread resource structure defined above and used in the second

-argument of Irq_RegisterDiIrq()
+argument of Irq_RegisterDiIrq().

-Just prior to creating the thread, main()
+Just prior to creating the thread, main() will set the

 IRQ thread ready flag to enable the ISR to process interrupts.